-As your story’s conflict progresses, the risks to your main character must intensify, keeping the reader invested in turning pages to find out what happens.
+As your story's central conflict progresses, the risks to your main character must intensify, keeping the reader invested in turning pages to find out what happens.
 Once you’ve laid the foundation for high suspense and captured your reader’s attention, you need to up the ante.
-Similar to the stakes of a hand of poker.
+Similar to the stakes in a hand of poker.

 Finding ways to do this is not always easy, but when you put forth the effort, the results can be spectacular!

 In this article, you'll find practical strategies and tips you can use to raise the level of stakes in your story.

 In the fall of 2016, I was jogging along a bike path in Bavaria, listening to the Story Grid podcast.
 The episode was about the conventions and obligatory scenes of a thriller, and I was about three-quarters finished with writing my first thriller, Nocturne in Ashes.

 During the podcast, I mentally checked off boxes in my head.
 Yes, I’d done that scene.
 Yes I had that convention covered.
 I knew I’d put together a pretty decent high-stakes novel, and I’d raised the core stakes progressively.

 As I patted myself on the back, Shawn mentioned a convention of the thriller he called the false ending—a final twist, jacking the stakes up to a whole new level.

 As I jogged, I wondered how I could work a false ending into my story.
 When I finally envisioned it, I stopped dead in my tracks, stunned that I hadn’t seen it before.
 I knew readers wouldn’t see it coming, either.

 I wrote that epiphany into the final version of my book, and the feedback from readers talking about the jaw-dropping twist at the end has made it worth every ounce of extra work.